flyteorg/flyte/rsts/community/contribute.rst

    make setup
    pip install -e .

-   # If you are also developing the plugins, consider the followings:
+   # If you are also developing the plugins, consider the following:

    # Installing Specific Plugins:
    # If you wish to only use few plugins, you can install them individually.